Shoggomo/EventRSS/README.md

 # RegensburgFestivalRSS

 This repository contains a script, that crawls `allevents.in` for festival events in Regensburg.
-Every day the file `output/rss.xml` is updated automatically.
-So you can subscribe it with an RSS reader.
+Every day, the file `output/rss.xml` is updated automatically.
+You can subscribe to it with an RSS reader.

 The crawled page is: `https://allevents.in/regensburg/festivals`